goto-engineering/blackjack/README.md

 1. Install Janet per the [instructions](https://janet-lang.org/docs/index.html).
 2. Clone this repo
+3. Run `jpm deps` to install dependencies to your Janet path
-3. Run `janet blackjack.janet` to run in interpreted mode
+4. Run `janet blackjack.janet` to run in interpreted mode

 ## Build